yantis/docker-dynamic-video/README.md

 ## Usage (Local)

-This example launches the container and initalizes the graphcs with your drivers and in this case runs nvidia-smi to get video card information.
+This example launches the container and initializes the graphcs with your drivers and in this case runs nvidia-smi to get video card information.

 ```bash